 You can weld magnetized metal with oxyfuel welding but not with arc-based processes.
 With an electric arc, welding a magnetized metal will be challenging because magnetism will interfere with the arc.
 Magnetism can cause welding defects or even extinguish the arc.
 To counter this, you can weld with AC current or demagnetize the metal.

-However, oxyfuel welding is not that common because arc welding processes offer better results, and welders favor them.
+However, oxyfuel welding is not that common anymore because arc welding processes offer faster and better results.

 Table of Contents